wmlutz/rnschedule/README.md

 |**`end`**|When the appointment ends.| Date or MomentJs Obj |`Required`|
 |**`color`**|Background color for the appointment.| [Tinycolor](https://github.com/bgrins/TinyColor) Accepted String/Object |`Not Required`|

+For onEventPress function - additional properties may be passed so long as they don't interfere with the above api.

 ## Built With

 * [React Native Calendars (Wix)](https://github.com/wix/react-native-calendars) - Day selection